-Tests available at YNHH: Beginning last season, Rapid Influenza A & B PCR was implemented to facilitate the rapid identification of ED admissions with influenza to ensure proper isolation precautions, bed placement, and initiation of antiviral therapy.
-Rapid influenza A and B PCR is performed 24/7 to provide rapid turnaround times (TAT) for all three YNHH EDs, in the laboratories at the York Street campus, St. Raphael's campus and Shoreline Medical Center.
+Tests available at YNHH: Rapid Influenza A & B PCR is available for the rapid identification of ED admitted patients with influenza to ensure proper isolation precautions, bed placement, and initiation of antiviral therapy.
+Rapid influenza A and B PCR is performed 24/7 to provide rapid turnaround times (TAT) for all three YNHH EDs, in the laboratories at the York Street campus, St. Raphael's campus, and Shoreline Medical Center.
 A version of this test is available for L&D as well.

 Respiratory Virus PCR Panel [15 viruses] is available only when the Virology Lab is open to diagnose other respiratory viruses when needed for infection control or patient management.
 Samples are batch-tested usually 3 times a day in peak season.
+Note: Testing for individual viruses (e.g. rhinovirus) is no longer available.

 Test Sample Result Availability Sensitivity Influenza A/B PCR, rapid [LAB3978] (commercial kit) ED admissions.
 Outpatient offices, clinics.
 NP swab 1 hr (in flu season) On demand, 24/7 Highest Respiratory virus PCR panel [LAB3444] (15 viruses, CDC assays, not a kit) For Inpatients with suspected viral respiratory illness.
 Most comprehensive.
 For outpatients, if result will change management.
-NP, throat, aspirates, sputum, BAL, tissue 5-16 hrs 1-3 times a day, 7 AM- 7 PM Highest DFA for 7 viruses [LAB3440] Outpatient only.
+NP, throat, aspirates, sputum, BAL, tissue hrs 1-3 times a day, 7 AM- 7 PM Highest Respiratory virus DFA [LAB3440] (7 viruses) Outpatient only.
 Less sensitive than PCR.
-NP swab, aspirate, BAL 2 -12 hrs May be batched, 7 AM-10 PM Moderate Viral culture, Respiratory [LAB9019] Viral culture, Respiratory w/CMV [LAB8517] Lower respiratory tract samples only BAL, tissue 1-10 days Daily Moderate- High Flu RT-PCR (LABOR AND DELIVERY) [LAB8936] Labor and Delivery only NP swab 1-2 hrs On demand, 24/7 Highest
+NP swab, aspirate 2 -12 hrs May be batched, 7 AM-10 PM Moderate Viral culture, Lower Respiratory [LAB9019] Viral culture, Lower Respiratory w/CMV [LAB8517] Lower respiratory tract samples only BAL, tissue 1-10 days Daily Moderate- High Flu RT-PCR (LABOR AND DELIVERY) [LAB8936] Labor and Delivery only NP swab 1-2 hrs On demand, 24/7 Highest

-^{}Once received in the testing Laboratory.
+Once received in the testing Laboratory.
 Priority is ED Admissions for bed assignment during flu season.
 Other outpatient locations may have longer TAT.
 At YSC, rapid influenza A/B PCR is performed by Microbiology staff when Virology is closed.

-Note: Five additional viruses, 4 coronaviruses and parainfluenza type 4, will be included in the Respiratory Virus PCR Panel for this season, bringing the total number of viruses to 15: Influenza A & B, RSV A & B, HMPV, parainfluenza types 1-4, adenoviruses, coronaviruses (2259E, OC43, NL63, HKU1), rhinoviruses.
-For public health purposes, all influenza A viruses on inpatients are subsequently subtyped as H1 or H3, and the lineage is determined for a subset of influenza B viruses.
+Note: Last season, four coronaviruses and parainfluenza type 4 were included in the Respiratory Virus PCR Panel, bringing the total number of viruses to 15: Influenza A & B, RSV A & B, HMPV, parainfluenza types 1-4, adenoviruses, coronaviruses (229E, OC43, NL63, HKU1), rhinoviruses.
+For public health purposes, all influenza A viruses on inpatients are subsequently subtyped as H1 or H3, and the lineage is also determined for a subset of influenza B viruses since recently two B lineages have co-circulated.

 Respiratory Virus DFA (direct fluorescent antibody stain of respiratory cells) is available for outpatient testing only.
-DFA does not "amplify" the target and is less sensitive than PCR.
-However, DFA is lower cost, has reasonable performance in pediatric patients, and can detect 7 viruses: influenza A & B, RSV A & B, PIV 1-3 and adenovirus.
+DFA does not "amplify" the target and thus is less sensitive than PCR.
+However, DFA is lower cost, has reasonable performance in pediatric patients, and can detect 7 viruses: influenza A & B, RSV, PIV 1-3 and adenovirus.
 Well-collected samples are essential.